geoffreyyip/personal-notes/responsive-design.md

 ### How to Get Automatically Stacking Columns at Smaller Sizes

-Option#1: Use a grid system, like Bootstrap Something like the code below will stack on desktops, but collapse on smaller screens.
+Option#1: Use a grid system, like Bootstrap.
+Something like this class below will stack on mobile devices, but turn into multi-columns the device is above a certain breakpoint.

 ```HTML
 <section class="col-md-6"></section>